Node synchronization

 An archive node is a node that also stores the intermediary state of every account and contract for every block since the genesis block.
 Archive nodes can do everything full nodes do, and they can also access historical state data.
 This means that archive nodes require more disk space than full nodes.

-You can only run an archive node using full synchronization.
+Run an archive node using full synchronization.

 Do not run an archive node with the Bonsai Tries data storage format.
 Bonsai is designed for retrieving recent data only.